-Nope.
-Having revenue streams is a legitimate business model, whether you’re the head of a giant corporation or a part-time blogger hoping to boost your income.
+Having revenue streams is a legitimate business model, whether you’re the head of a giant corporation or a recent high school grad.

 What is a revenue stream?

 Take Apple, for example.
 It’s a huge brand best known for its iPhones and Mac computers, but selling physical products isn’t the only way Apple makes money.
-Digital services such as iCloud storage, music or app subscriptions, and warranties are all separate revenue streams that make up approximately 17.7% of the company’s total revenue.
+Digital services such as iCloud storage, music or app subscriptions, and warranties are all separate revenue streams that make up an enormous portion of the company’s total revenue.

 Consider this: if your primary source of revenue starts to dry up, you’ll have other streams to minimize the impact.
 It’s easier to build up those other streams with the right foundation in place rather than starting from scratch if your primary stream starts hemorrhaging money.